In Real Estate/Mortgage Law

 Phew, that’s all the legal concerns you need to worry about, right?
 Unfortunately, in some cases, no!
 The property you purchased could have violated municipal zoning by-laws.
 The neighbour’s fences could be encroaching onto your property.
 The seller could have been impersonated by a fraudster.
 What do you do – do you hire professionals in every field to prevent all those possible risks?

 Not typically.
 Usually lawyers would recommend their clients to get Title Insurance, which would cover many concerns that were unknown to you and your lawyer at closing.
-I prefer to use Stewart Title, because they are known to have a relatively easier claim process, should you discover a defect covered under their policy.
+I prefer to use Stewart Title because they are known to have a relatively easier claim process should you discover a defect covered under their policy.

 Conclusion

-This article described a list of legal concerns that typically exist in resale purchases.
+This article described a list of legal concerns in resale purchases.
 However, it’s important to note that each resale purchase is different, and there could be additional legal concerns dependent on the specific characteristics of the transaction.
 It is helpful to recruit a knowledgeable real estate lawyer to help you achieve a diligent and stress-free real estate closing.

 Yi Dan (Sabrina) Ding